PiStorm/pistorm.github.io/_pages/home.md

   - excerpt: >
       PiStorm is a hardware project designed to enhance capabilities of your Amiga significantly.
-It involves RaspberryPi single board computer which replaces the 680x0 series CPU of your machine providing a significant boost in performance.<br/><br/>
+It involves RaspberryPi single board computer which replaces the 680x0 series CPU of your machine providing a significant boost in performance.
-      Key features of PiStorm
 feature_row:
   - title: "Open Source"
     excerpt: >